 “The experiences I’ve had calling games with Stu, Forrest, and Ethan Estrada ’21 have been of infinite value,” Soren says.
 “We’ve called casual games, championships, and everything in between, so if I had to point to one thing in particular, it would be the very diverse nature of my experiences with Penguin Radio.”

-With the Sonoma Stompers, Forrest has had to stretch his skill set.
-He announces home games for KSVY and broadcasts away games on radio.
-He is also responsible for writing the team’s press releases, game stories for the team’s website and local newspaper, as well as being in charge of the team’s social media outlets which include: Facebook, Twitter, Instagram and YouTube.
+With the Sonoma Stompers, Forrest had to stretch his skill set.
+He announced home games for KSVY and broadcasts away games on radio.
+He was also responsible for writing the team’s press releases, game stories for the team’s website and local newspaper, as well as being in charge of the team’s social media outlets which include: Facebook, Twitter, Instagram and YouTube.